As an Amazon Associate, I earn from qualifying purchases

 To help you convert cooking times between the low and high-temperature settings, refer to the following conversion table:

-Please remind that the cooking times provided in this table are only general guidelines and may change depending on the specific recipe and the size of your ingredients.
+Please remember that the cooking times provided in this table are only general guidelines and may change depending on the specific recipe and the size of your ingredients.

 What Is the Equivalent Oven Temperature?